It’s hard to find time to study when you’re a mum. These tips will help you achieve your study goals and find time to study as a mature age student.

 You’re already adept at juggling multiple roles.
 You do it every day.
 But if you’re worried about how you’re going to fit study into a busy schedule, there are three strategies to use: schedule study, snack study and sneak study.

-According to the sociologist John Robinson, we, as busy working mums, have 30 hours of leisure time a week.
+According to the sociologist John Robinson, as a busy working mum, you have 30 hours of leisure time a week.

-If you’re totally incredulous right now thinking um yeah right!?, believe me, I’m with you on this one.
-I’d like to know exactly where my 30 hours of leisure are hiding.
+If you’re totally incredulous right now thinking “um, where exactly is that 30 hours hiding!?”, believe me, I’m with you on this one.
+I’d like 30 hours of leisure, thanks.

 Robinson comes to this conclusion from years of studying people’s time diaries.
 He found there’s a big mismatch between how we think we spend our time and how we actually spend our time.